Pantera Drummer Vinnie Paul To Be Interred In KISS Coffin, Just Like Dime, Memorial Planned For Sunday July 1

 It’s been six days since Pantera co-founder and drummer Vinnie Paul passed away.
 Now details are emerging about his funeral and a memorial for fans.

-As previously reported by Inquisitr, Paul passed away in his sleep in Las Vegas on June 22.
-He was 54 years old.
+As previously reported by the Inquisitr, Paul passed away in his sleep in Las Vegas on June 22.
+He was 54-years-old.

 Although no official cause of death has been determined, sources told the Las Vegas Review-Journal that he suffered a major heart attack.